A Nabatean city on the Incense Route, which became an impressive desert city during the Roman and Byzantine periods.

 Only during the time of Herod the Great (37-4BC) the Mediterranean ports were reopened and the Incense route revived, bringing Avdat a new era of prosperity.
 The city continued to prosper and develop under the reign of the Nabatean King Areta (Khartat) IV (9-40AD).
 This period is the Nabatean’s golden age, with fifty years of prosperity.
 The acropolis of Avdat, the pottery workshop, the army camp, and other remains of structures date to this period.
 At this time there were few residential houses in the city, and the majority lived in tents in the area outside the city walls.

-Avdat was damaged by attacks of Arab tribes (the Thamuds and other Arabian tribes) during the middle of the 1st C AD.
+Avdat was damaged by attacks of Arab tribes (the Thamuds and other Arabian tribes) during the middle of the 1st century AD.
 An evidence of fire was found in most of the excavated areas.
 The city was later reconstructed and further developed by King Rabbel II (70-106AD) who managed to deal with the invasion of the tribes and the economic changes following the decline of the Incense route.

 The Incense route started to decline at the end of the 1st century AD, since it was replaced by other routes through the Roman empire.
 The Nabateans gradually switched to the development of desert agriculture and providing support to the Roman army and travelers along the desert roads.
 This successful transition – from the operation of the route to desert agriculture – revived the wealth of the Kingdom.
 According to some archaeologists, the desert farming was brought in only during the Byzantine period.

 In 106AD the Romans annexed the Nabatean Kingdom.
-It became part of the defense and road systems of the Roman empire, and appears on the Peutinger map (based on a 4th C Roman military road map) as "Oboda" (marked by a red square) as a station on the road from Jerusalem to Eilat.
+It became part of the defense and road systems of the Roman empire, and appears on the Peutinger map (based on a 4th century Roman military road map) as “Oboda” (marked by a red square) as a station on the road from Jerusalem to Eilat.
 Note that the orientation of the Roman map is north on the right side.
 The Incense route is not shown on the map.

 The Roman annexation brought a substantial religious change – from the Nabatean Semite religion to the paganism of the Roman world.